 Gyokuro is known as the highest-quality green tea.
 It is cultivated in a particular environment to enhance the flavor.
 It is smooth and has a light fragrance.

 Houjicha is similar to Genmaicha in taste; however, the tea leaves themselves are roasted.
 This completely changes the flavor profile of the tea leaves and reduces caffeine levels.

 Green Tea vendors can be found throughout Japan, especially in department stores.
 If you are looking for the best, Kyoto has multiple vendors with hundreds of different types of green teas.
 Various kinds of green teas are sold in convenience stores and vending machines; they are all delicious and refreshing.

 Mugicha is like a holy elixir for people wanting to escape the summer heat.
 It is made with roasted barley and is a bit of an acquired taste.
 This tea is traditionally made by simmering roasted barley grains in hot water creating a toasty and slightly bitter taste.

-It is mostly made with mugicha tea bags, which can be immersed in cold water.
-Despite having a bitter undertone, there is something much more refreshing to mugicha than water on a summer’s day.
+It is mostly made with Mugicha tea bags, which can be immersed in cold water.
+Despite having a bitter undertone, there is something much more refreshing to Mugicha than water on a summer’s day.

 Carbonated soft drinks are seen everywhere, especially in anime or adverts, and Ramune is perhaps one of the most popular.
-It is widely consumed during the summer and has a lychee flavor, although there countless other flavors are available.
+It is widely consumed during the summer and has a lychee flavor, although there are countless other flavors available.

 Ramune is known for the distinctive design of the bottle it comes in.
 Called cold-neck, the bottle is made from glass and has a small marble at the top.
 A plastic device is provided to open the bottle by pushing the marble inward.
 As you drink, the marble rattles around, giving the drink the name marble soda.